-For several of the local schools, I couldn’t even find a vision or mission statement as robust as these, just catchy mottos that I’m sure most kids probably are not aware of, or if they are aware, don’t care about.
-I think our charter school’s mission and vision is stronger than of any of the other public schools, but of course, statements like the above are all basically good.
-The problem is these statements don’t matter if you are not committed to them and don’t follow through on them.
-Kids know when you mean your words and when you don’t.
+For several local schools, I couldn’t find a vision or mission statement worth sharing.
+Of course, statements don’t matter if you are not committed to them and don’t follow through on them.
+Kids know figure out quickly if your words mean anything.
 Our kids know they are in a tougher environment, but still don’t want to switch to the easier environment.
 They have learned through experience the value of being challenged.

-Kids certainly need a push to do well, and without that push many won’t achieve all they are capable of.
-The public schools like promoting their kids that do well, but it certainly appears they are afraid to push most kids too hard for fear of upsetting parents or community leaders.
-A few of the kids do well organically because they are self-motivated or pushed by adult mentors.
-The schools all highlight their successful programs as well as students that achieve well, but on their promotional web pages, the ones that supposedly attract kids to their school, they don’t challenge the kids in general, not like they do at our school.
-It seems they don’t care or they do care but are afraid to say they do.
-The charter school cares and endeavors to create a unique and challenging environment; it would fail to attract the kids it has without that challenging environment.
+Without a push, most kids won’t achieve all they are capable of.
+The public schools like promoting kids that do well, but at the same time appear afraid of upsetting parents or community leaders by demanding more of all kids.
+A few kids do well because they are self-motivated or pushed by parents.
+Schools highlight these kids along with their successful programs, but most don’t challenge kids in general.
+Either they don’t care or they do care but are afraid to say they do.
+Our charter school, on the other hand, creates a challenging environment; it would fail to attract the kids it has otherwise.

-Higher expectations are certainly the biggest difference between what we have at our charter school and what my teacher friend tells me about his school.
-Our school presents the high expectations right up front.
-It turns off many parents and kids for sure, so we don’t get those not seeking a good education.
+Our school presents the high expectations up front.
+This approach turns off some parents for sure; we don’t get those not seeking a good education.
 That’s fine.
-Many other parents may simply not be aware of the differences.
-Most importantly, however, our school follows through on those high expectations and flushes out the kids who don’t want to or can’t do well.
-That aspect is not widely advertised by the school, but from what I can ascertain that’s a fairly small number of kids, in any case.
-Most of the less serious students who do realize the high expectations are for real, figure it out in the first few weeks of school and look for an easier school instead.
+Most importantly, however, our school follows through on those high expectations and flushes out kids who won’t or can’t do well.
+The less serious students realize the high expectations are for real and look for an easier school instead.
 The rest adapt and most do well, far better than they would otherwise.

 Parents That Care